chatgpt4social/chatgpt4whatsapp/src/content/blog/advanced-guide.md

 ---

 ## Introduction
-Welcome to the advanced tutorial on ChatGPT for WhatsApp.
+Welcome to the advanced tutorial on ChatGPT for Social.
 In this guide, we will dive into more complex and powerful features of the extension, helping you unlock its full potential and transform your messaging experience.
 Users with Plus and Pro versions of the plugin can explore even more exciting possibilities and enjoy a richer experience.

 ## Exploring Advanced Settings
-The ChatGPT for WhatsApp extension comes with several advanced settings that allow you to fine-tune the AI's behavior to suit your needs better.
+The ChatGPT for Social extension comes with several advanced settings that allow you to fine-tune the AI's behavior to suit your needs better.
 Some of these settings include:

 - **Bot State**: This feature allows you to enable or disable the bot on demand.
 When enabled, you can receive responses from ChatGPT.
 When disabled, you will no longer receive responses.